CSS-Angie/Food-Forest-Foraging/README.md

 - Design homepage in HTML containing 2 blocks in main.
   - an explanation intro, how to use the website
-  - a photo list of plants and name using bootstrap cards in alphabetical order
+  - a photo list of plants and names using bootstrap cards in alphabetical order
-  - a sign up form in the footer containing name and email address where user can show interest in forum or leave a message what plants should be included in the list
+  - a sign-up form in the footer containing name and email address where the user can show interest in the forum or leave a message about what plants should be included in the list
-- Use (minimized) photos so plant can easily be identified
+- Use (minimized) photos so plants can easily be identified
 - Incorporate a navbar at the top
 - Style homepage with Bootstrap and CSS
 - Use colour scheme and fitting graphics
-- Design a plant page in Html containing
+- Design a plant page in HTML containing
   - more than one photo,
-  - an information section how to identify a plant and
+  - an information section on how to identify a plant and
   - at least two recipes
 - Style plant page with Bootstrap and CSS
 </details><hr>

-<details><summary><b>User-story 4: As a food forest owner I'm not tech savvy, so I need to see what I can find immediately in the navigation section.</b></summary>
+<details><summary><b>User-story 4: As a food forest owner I'm not tech-savvy, so I need to see what I can find immediately in the navigation section.</b></summary>

 <br>Acceptance criteria: